cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 ## Create the OnRecv Function

-When a packet with an orderbook creation is received, the validity of the transaction should be check with the `ValidateBasic()` function.
+When a packet with an order book creation is received, the validity of the transaction should be check with the `ValidateBasic()` function.
 If the pair does not exist yet, it can be added to the keeper.

 ```go